warrenwu123/computer_space/README.md

 # Apply a policy to restrict permissions on the bucket
 ## [1] Apply policy to my S3 bucket
+Bucket policies enforce access control, chosen to restrict to authorized users only.
 First, I created a new S3 bucket with the same name and region name
+### output:
 <img width="865" height="58" alt="image" src="https://github.com/user-attachments/assets/2ed0cdfa-6405-47e7-ade4-aabbabdc65c2" />

 Second, I wrote a python script to set policy to my bucket.